pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 You can block or unblock in real time if you don't want authorize no-domestic payment or wthdrawal
 </Highlight>

+## Context Actions in app
+You can manage your card to :
+- define your PIN code (sdk)
+- display your virtual card
+- oppose your card
+- add in Apple wallet by in-app provisionning (sdk)

 ## Choose your PIN
+Below is a use case to define your own PIN code :

+## Display your virtual card
 Below is a use case to define your own PIN code :

 ## Oppose your card